 “Everyone went bananas at the start of the climb but the key was to remain calm and take my opportunity when it arrived.
 I made contact with the two Frenchman at the top of the climb and knew they might hesitate to chase me if I got the jump on them on the flat part before the finish.
 I threw caution to the wind and just went for it.
 It paid off and I won the stage.
 This is an incredible day for me and the team, with it being Mandela Day the team was motivated more than usual but I don’t think we can quite believe what has just happened.
 It may take a while to sink in.”

-MTN-Qhubeka came the Tour with a wildcard invitation.
-I thing the ASO (Tour de France organizer) is really happy for that wildcard decision so far.
+MTN-Qhubeka came to the Tour with a wildcard invitation.
+I think the ASO (Tour de France organizer) is really happy about that wildcard decision so far.

 The team was founded in 2007, becoming a Continental Team in 2008.
-The team remained as a UCI Continental Team until the end of the 2012 season, with the team registering its interest for a Professional Continental licence for 2013.
-In November 2012, the team were registered as a Professional Continental team -Africa’s first- by the Union Cycliste Internationale, for the 2013 season.
+The team remained as a UCI Continental Team until the end of the 2012 season, with the team registering its interest for a Professional Continental license for 2013.
+In November 2012, the team was registered as a Professional Continental team -Africa’s first- by the Union Cycliste Internationale, for the 2013 season.

 - MTN-Qhubeka on Wikipedia

 - “Mandela Day victory for MTN-Qhubeka p/b Samsung at Le Tour” by Team MTN Qhubeka